videojs/video.js/CONTRIBUTING.md

 1. The first line should be less than 50 characters and contain a short description of the commit.
 1. The body should contain a more detailed description.
 It can contain things like reasoning for the change and specifics of what changed.
-1. A footer can be added if this fixes a particular issue on github.
+1. A footer can be added if this fixes a particular issue on GitHub.

 ```sh
 $ git add src/js/player.js